llnl/benchpark/docs/add-an-experiment.rst

 The naming of this directory will affect how the experiment is initialized, e.g., ``benchpark experiment init ... hpl``.
-There are multiple scaling options, modifiers, and programming models we can inherit from, but at minimum our experiment should inherit from the base ``Experiment`` class and ``MpiOnlyExperiment`` indicating that our experiment can be executed with MPI.
+There are multiple scaling options, modifiers, and programming models we can inherit from, but at minimum our experiment should inherit from the base ``Experiment`` class and ``ProgrammingModel(ProgrammingModelType.Mpionly)`` indicating that our experiment can be executed with MPI.

 ::

     from benchpark.experiment import Experiment
-    from benchpark.mpi import MpiOnlyExperiment
+    from benchpark.programming_model import ProgrammingModel, ProgrammingModelType

     class Hpl(
       Experiment,
-      MpiOnlyExperiment,
+      ProgrammingModel(ProgrammingModelType.Mpionly),
     ):

 Looking at the `HPL package